dustywhite7/Econ8310/SlidesCode/4 - Decision Trees.md

 We need an algorithm that will **search** across possible cutoffs for our variable, and return the most advantageous split.

-- Gradient Descent is frequently used on continuous variables
+- Search/optimization on continuous and count variables
 - For binary variables, we can simply separate the groups/classes
-- For count variables, determine which cutoff will generate the greatest gain

 <!---